Ubiwhere/django_aws_s3_sync/README.md

 - Add parameter for custom regex expressions for other file patterns
 - Currently it is checking the timestamp from the file name instead of the modified date
 - Add argument for healthcheck after a successful synchronization
+- Add exclude parameter for directories and files
 - Tests...